-With strategic positioning in regards to both sun and wind, the temperature difference from the top terrace to bottom field can vary as much as 15*C (59*F)
+With strategic positioning in regards to both sun and wind, the temperature difference from the top terrace to the bottom field can vary as much as 15*C (59*F).

-Why this remarkable variance in degrees?
-Some say the Incas used Moray as an experimental agriculture laboratory.
+Why this remarkable variance in temperature?
+Some say that the Incas used Moray as an experimental agriculture laboratory!

-With investigation showing different terraces containing dirt from other regions, it’s possible that the Incas were studying how regional changes would effect the growth of their essential crops.
+With the investigation showing different terraces containing dirt from other regions, it is possible that the Incas were studying how regional changes would affect the growth of their essential crops.

-The Incas were the first to cultivate potatoes (starting around 8,000 BCE!).
+The Incas were the first to cultivate potatoes (from 8,000 B.C.).
 Corn was also essential to the Inca Empire, coming in thousands of varieties.
 Some contained over-sized kernels, some grew especially sturdy, and some were even completely purple!

 The Largest Empire in the Historical New World

-At the height of their reign in 1527, the Inca Empire spanned from southern Columbia to central Chile, an area of over 2,000,000 km^2.
-This area included environments ranging from jungle to desert and from the coast to the mountain.
-The capital of their world was here in Cusco.
+At the height of their reign in 1527, the Inca Empire spanned from southern Colombia to central Chile, an area of over 2,000,000 km-squared.
+This area included environments ranging from jungles, deserts, coasts to mountains.
+The capital of their world was here, in Cusco.